Rothschild & Co

-Rothschild & Co SCA is a multinational private and alternative assets investor, headquartered in Paris, France and London, United Kingdom.
+Rothschild & Co SCA is a multinational private and alternative assets investor, headquartered in Paris, France, and London, England.
 It is the flagship of the Rothschild banking group controlled by the French and British branches of the Rothschild family.

-The banking business of the firm covers the areas of investment banking, restructuring, corporate banking, private equity, asset management, and private banking.
+The banking business of the firm covers investment banking, restructuring, corporate banking, private equity, asset management, and private banking.
 It is also known to serve as the advisor and lender to governments and major corporations.
 In addition, the firm has its own investment account in private equity.

 Rothschild's financial advisory division is known to serve British nobility as well as the British royal family.
 Past chairman Sir Evelyn Robert de Rothschild was the personal financial advisor of Queen Elizabeth II, and she knighted him in 1989 for his services to banking and finance.